marcelotduarte/cx_Freeze/doc/src/setup_script.rst

      - name of icon which should be included in the executable itself on Windows or placed in the target directory for other platforms (ignored in Microsoft Store Python app)
+   * - manifest
+     - name of manifest which should be included in the executable itself (Windows only - ignored by Python app from Microsoft Store)
+   * - uac-admin
+     - creates a manifest for an application that will request elevation (Windows only - ignored by Python app from Microsoft Store)
    * - shortcut_name
      - the name to give a shortcut for the executable when included in an MSI package (Windows only).